 As WWII sets in, many Latinos enlist in the U.S. military—as a proportion, the largest ethnic group serving in the war.

-On August 23, Macario Garcia became the first Mexican national to receive a U.S. Congressional Medal of Honor, yet he refused service at the Oasis Café near his home in Texas.
+On August 23, Macario Garcia became the first Mexican national to receive a U.S. Congressional Medal of Honor, yet he was refused service at the Oasis Café near his home in Texas.

 The Servicemen's Readjustment Act of 1944 is passed, providing settlements for veterans.
 Mexican American veterans, however, have trouble receiving these benefits.